mslw/horos-bids-output/README.md

 ## Information for users

 ### Installation
-Download the HorosBidsOutput.horosplugin from releases page.
+Download the HorosBidsOutput.horosplugin from the [releases](https://github.com/mslw/osirix-bids-output/releases) page above.
 If you have Horos installed, double-clicking the .horosplugin file should launch horos with a prompt and install the plugin for the current user.

 Alternatively, the file can be manually placed in: `~/Library/Application Support/OsiriX/Plugins/`.
 Regardless of the installation method, the plugin can then be made available to all users through Horos' Plugins Manager.